arumkinanthi/arumkinanthi/README.md

 ## Hi, Kinan is here!
 What are you looking for?

 In case you're interested with me, i'm a person who is always curious about new things, especially if it's about big data and its implementation.
 My favorite things about me are i'm a fun person and always addicted to food.
-I'm currently studying to become a qualified data engineer at Alterra Academy by PT.
-Marka Persada Kreasi.
+I'm currently open to work and developing my skills.
 If you're willing to reach me up, kindly hit me up on mail: arumkinanthi06@gmail.com

 Fun fact time!
 I'm a fast learner and strong-willed person, so don't be shy to connect with me ;D